Meet our team.

 267 597 3802

-Prior to joining CultureWorks, Crystal worked at L.E.K.
-Consulting for six years.
-She has worked with clients around the world across a diverse set of industries and functional disciplines.
+Crystal’s work is informed by a diverse set of experiences and analytical frameworks.
+Prior to joining CultureWorks, she was a management consultant at L.E.K.
+Consulting where she advised clients around the world across a variety of industries and functional disciplines.
 During that same time, Crystal launched two independent projects reflecting her deep commitments to cultural work and community-building.
 In 2010, she founded Marimacho, a clothing company offering seasonal collections of gender non-specific menswear.
 In 2011, she founded Azucar!, a monthly queer Latin dance party featuring rotating, all-POC DJs and live acts.
+All of Crystal’s work is driven by a desire to build community resources, challenge systemic oppression and foster cultures of collaboration and abundance.
 Crystal holds a B.A. in Economics and Anthropology from Columbia University.
 She lives with her boo, Knox, two dogs and two cats.

 267 597 3809

 Melissa is an arts administrator, educator, and artist who has been involved in Philadelphia arts and culture for over a decade.
 Committed to economic and social justice, Melissa understands that art is a vital tool for community building and a conduit for change.
 Melissa has worked in office, nonprofit, and educational environments - and most recently served as the Program Assistant for the Leeway Foundation, a philanthropic organization supporting women and trans* artists and cultural producers.
 She was nominated for a Pushcart Prize, and continues to teach courses at local universities while researching comics.
 A Philadelphia native, Melissa holds a B.A. in English + Gender Studies + an M.A. in English + Communications.
 She happily resides in Mt.
 Airy with her wife, Michelle, and feline daughter.

 Business Operations Coordinator